johannesjo/super-productivity/README.md

 *This feature was added on October 7, 2024.
 See [Pull Request #57](https://github.com/johannesjo/super-productivity-android/pull/57).*

-To build the Android version of Super Productivity, please refer to the [Android Offline Mode Documentation](./android/offline.md).
+To build the Android version of Super Productivity, please refer to the [Android Build Documentation](./android/offline.md), which includes instructions on configuring **Connectivity-Free Mode** and **Online-Only Mode (Compatibility Mode)**.

-Ensure you have followed the steps outlined in the offline documentation to set up and configure the Android build environment properly.
+Ensure you follow the setup steps properly to configure the environment for building the app.

 ## Run as Docker Container